 - To participate in the South Dakota State 4-H Horse Quiz Bowl Contest, the participant should be a current 4-H member.
-Reminder: Only Senior contestants will be eligible for National Competition. - Contestants that have participated in the National Quiz Bowl contest are not eligible to compete in the South Dakota State 4-H Quiz Bowl Contest. - A team must consist of no less than four and no more than five members.
-Senior teams must be made up of only Seniors.
+Reminder: Only Senior contestants will be eligible for National Competition. - Contestants that have participated in the National Quiz Bowl contest are not eligible to compete in the South Dakota State 4-H Quiz Bowl Contest. - A team must consist of no less than three and no more than five members.
+Teams with only three (3) members will not be eligible to answer during the fourth and eighth question during the one-on-one questions designated for the fourth chair.
+Or be eligible for the team bonus for all four members answering a question. - Senior teams should be made up of only Seniors.
 Junior members are not eligible to attend the National Contest.
 If junior members are on the state championship team, they will be replaced with national eligible members at the discretion of the State 4-H Office and State 4-H Horse Committee.
 Preference will go to next high point individual senior.
+Teams must be identified by June 28 to the State 4-H Office by email to sdsu.4h@sdstate.edu.